eslint/eslint/docs/rules/README.md

 * [no-unused-vars](no-unused-vars.md) - disallow declaration of variables that are not used in the code
 * [no-use-before-define](no-use-before-define.md) - disallow use of variables before they are defined

+## Node.js

+These rules are specific to JavaScript running on Node.js.

+* [no-sync] - disallow use of synchronous methods

 ## Stylistic Issues

 These rules are purely matters of style and are quite subjective.